Best of Bennet

 Picking your student up early?
-Please call ahead and we will have your student ready.
-Let us know when you arrive and we will meet you at the door with your student to check your ID.
+Please call about 10 minutes ahead and we will have your student ready.
+Let us know when you arrive and we will meet you at the front door with your student to check your ID.
 Thanks for being patient with this early dismissal procedure as we limit visitors.

 For all technology assistance (including Chromebooks, laptops and iPads), go to the IT Helpdesk or call / text 860-682-0607, Monday - Friday from 8:00 AM - 3:00 PM.